dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 For multi-byte SFR read operations the Concurrent Pascal compiler always emits code that reads the low byte first and writes the low byte last (this is true for both normal and reversed types).

+## Single-bit ioreg parameters

+The PIC18x Concurrent Pascal compiler implements single-bit ioreg parameters.
+This allows an individual bit from an ioreg to be passed by reference to a component, procedure or function.

+This is most useful when a component is being designed to handle multiple instances of a hardware module.

 # Process Priority Mapping

 Process level 2 is mapped to the high priority interrupt level.
 Processes and monitors running at priority level 2 run with interrupts off.

 Process level 1 is mapped to the low priority interrupt level.
 Processes and monitors running at priority level 1 run with the low priority interrupts off and high priority interrupts on.

-Process and monitors running at levels 0 and below run with interrupts on.
+Process and monitors running between levels 0 and and -6 (lowest priority) run with interrupts on.

 # Interrupt Variables